The New York-Los Angeles record is broken taking advantage of the confinement

 As the United States grapples with the pandemic and its unemployment figures record historic records, a group of irreducible drivers armed with a modified Audi A8 have crossed the country from New York to Los Angeles in just 26 hours and 38 minutes.
 What supposes a new record of the Cannonball, beating in 47 minutes the previous record.

 The Cannonball Run Challenge is an illegal race that involves crossing the United States stopping only to refuel.
 The start is at the Redball Garage in Manhattan and the goal at the Portofino Hotel in Redondo Beach, California.
-There are 4,546.90 kilometers of route and danger, hence it is a challenge only for the most reckless.
+They are about 4,546 kilometers of route and danger, hence it is a challenge only for the most reckless.

 If in December a Mercedes-AMG E63 completed the distance in 27 hours and 25 minutes, now a modified Audi A8 has achieved it in just 26 hours and 38 minutes.
 Its average speed, about 170 kilometers / hour.
 A 47-minute gain that can be attributed to the roads being emptier than ever because the country remains confined by Covid-19.